nvsmith/webdev-resources/JavaScript/React/react-notes.md

 ## Starting A Greenfield Project

-There are several phases of a greenfield project that you should complete in the following order: dividing the UI into its disparate components, coding a static version of the UI, and organizing the data flow.
+There are several phases of a greenfield project that you should complete in the following order: dividing the UI into its disparate components, coding a static version of the UI, organizing the data flow, and adding interactivity.

 -   **greenfield project**: a brand new project built from scratch.

-### 1. Dividing The UI Into Components
+### I. Dividing The UI Into Components

 1. Wireframe the UI.
 2. Identify & name the presentational components (appearance rendering).